Null hypersurfaces as wave fronts in Lorentz-Minkowski space: A structure theorem of null wave fronts

-Since an immersion is locally an embedding, if we choose the initial open neighborhood $W$ of $p$ to be sufficiently small, then $l_U$ gives an embedding.
-Then, by Lemma \ref{prop:Lf-E}, $L_U$ is also an embedding.
-So $U$ can be chosen as a strongly $F$-adopted neighborhood of $p$.
-On the other hand, if $F$ is $L$-complete and $W=M^n$, then, as seen in the above discussion, $ M^n=U=\Psi(\R\times \Sigma^{n-1}) $ is an $F$-adopted open subset. \end{proof}
+Since every immersion is locally an embedding, if we choose the open neighborhood $U(\subset \tilde U)$ of $p$ to be sufficiently small (that is, we choose a sufficiently small $\Sigma^{n-1}$, see \eqref{eq:1377}), then $\tilde l_U$ gives an embedding.
+Then, by Lemma~\ref{prop:Lf-E}, $\mc L_U$ is also an embedding. \end{proof}